UMEED PARTNERSHIP PAKISTAN (UPP)

 Umeed provides legal assistance in cases where women are abducted, raped or forced to change their religion and get into unlawful wedlock.
 Umeed also provides training on women’s human rights and women are prepared to visit police, doctors and politicians to register their cases and to proceed to judiciary for justice.

-Umeed provides help to transgender community in Lahore in their psychological and health related issues.
-Due to lack of resources Umeed has not yet started any project among the transgender community but holds and organizes motivational sessions to lift up their moral, respect and dignity and provide counseling in their physical and psychological problems.
+Umeed provides help to transgender community in their psychological and health related issues.
+Umeed holds and organizes motivational sessions for them to lift up their moral, respect and dignity and provide counseling in their physical and psychological problems.
 They are really vulnerable folks in the whole society.
-Shamin Gulzar the chairperson of Umeed was in Netherland and there too she had contacts with transgender community to learn and compare their problems with the transgender in Pakistan.

-Security Training Umeed got a qualified team of security trainers providing physical, psychological and digital security training to Human rights defenders and their organizations in Pakistan.
+Umeed got a qualified team of security trainers providing physical, psychological (personal self care and well being) and digital security training to Human rights defenders and their organizations in Pakistan.
 Due to a growing concern of security of every person, institution and organization in the country there is a big demand for such trainings.

 Education (formal and non-formal)